Fangcheng-Wang/crystmatch/docs/index.md

 3. **`--direct`**

-    Directly determine a single CSM by two POSCAR files (must have the same number of atoms), perform detailed CSM analysis, and interpolate between the initial and final structures.
+    Directly determine a single CSM by two POSCAR files (must have the same number of atoms) and perform detailed CSM analysis.

+4. **`--interpolate`**

+    Interpolate between two POSCAR files, like `nebmake.pl` provided by [VTST scripts](https://theory.cm.utexas.edu/vtsttools/scripts.html).
+The interpolated structures can be used for subsequent NEB calculations.

 **We strongly recommend starting with the [examples](#examples) provided below, and then see [all available options](https://fangcheng-wang.github.io/crystmatch/cli/).** To see the help message, run: